Table of Contents

-Choosing a good football (soccer ball) is one of the most important pieces of football equipment to get right before you even play the game.
-After all, we wouldn’t even be able to play the game if not for the round white sphere.
+Choosing a good soccer ball is one of the most important pieces of FOOTBALL EQUIPMENT to get right before you even play the game.

-Cheaper and worse quality footballs are prone to bulging, bursting and tearing more easily.
-When paying with friends, we’ve occasionally had to stop early because we’ve purchased a poor-quality ball (one of the worst feelings imaginable!)
+When paying with FRIENDS, we’ve occasionally had to stop early because we’ve purchased a poor-quality ball (one of the worst feelings imaginable!)
 Having to keep buying poor balls is a waste of time and money.

-But that’s not to say there aren’t good cheaper options out there.
-When buying a football, it’s worth taking time to look into the type of material it’s made from.
-Also, when purchasing your football, try to test it by lightly passing it.
+Also, when purchasing your football, try to test it by LIGHTLY passing it.
 If the ball feels spongy and light, it’s a good choice.
 If the ball feels heavy and like it may need pumping up often, avoid it.

 #1: Mitre Ultimatch Max

-The Mitre Ultimatch is more designed as a match ball rather for training.
 However, this brand of Mitre has proven to be popular for training sessions as well as match days within English football for decades.

-The Ultimatch has a simple design, but is extremely sturdy and durable so, even if you want to practice shooting as hard as you can, this ball won’t let you down.
-Also, the Ultimatch is suitable for all surfaces (grass, 4G, astro-turf and indoor) so wherever you play, this ball is a suitable option.
+The Ultimatch has a simple design, but is EXTREMELY sturdy and durable so, even if you want to practice shooting as hard as you can, this ball won’t let you down.

 One of the main appeals of this football is its affordability too.
 It provides a cheaper alternative to some more high-profile brands but the price doesn’t compromise the quality of the football.